 Bellingham, WA, 98225-9112

 Part of your mandatory fees at Western will pay for use of the Student Health Center on Western’s campus, but emergency health care and off-campus doctor or hospital visits are not covered with this fee.
 Therefore, beginning Fall 2013, all international students who study at Western Washington University will be required to enroll in the WWU LewerMark insurance plan for international students.
 All international students will be automatically enrolled in the student insurance each quarter of attendance.
-The cost of medical insurance is $243 per quarter and will be billed on the student’s account.
-There is a $20 charge for each MMR immunization and $15 for the TB skin test.
-The medical insurance and immunizations charges will be billed on the student account.
+The cost of medical insurance will be billed on the student’s account.
+Medical insurance and immunizations charges will be billed on the student account.
 If students would like to be reimbursed for these immunizations, they can get a receipt from the Student Health Center and submit it to LewerMark Student Insurance.

-All payments for tuition, housing, medical insurance and other fees are due on the third Friday of each quarter.
+All payments for tuition, housing, medical insurance and other fees are due on the first 15th of the month of each quarter (ie, fall quarter = October 15).
 Payments made after this day will accrue late charges.
 Payments can be made on-campus in the Student Business Office in Old Main 110 upon arrival.

 We understand that some students may have purchased alternative medical insurance or have insurance from their home countries, so in some cases students may be able to waive out of the WWU LewerMark Insurance plan.
 In order to be considered exempt from enrolling in the WWU LewerMark insurance policy, students must show proof of adequate insurance coverage with an English language copy of the insurance policy and meet one of the following criteria:

-Students have until the third Friday of each quarter to submit proof that they meet one of the exceptions listed above to be considered exempt from the WWU LewerMark insurance plan.
+Students have until the first 15th of the month of each quarter to submit proof that they meet one of the exceptions listed above to be considered exempt from the WWU LewerMark insurance plan.

 If you do not meet one of the requirements listed above and/or arrive to WWU without proof of medical insurance, WWU requires that you purchase medical insurance provided by the LewerMark Student Insurance.
 Please see the LewerMark website for more information about what the insurance covers.